nominbold/nominbold.github.io/essays/coronavirus.md

   - Coronavirus
   - effects of quarantine
 ---
- >> How has COVID-19 changed my life as a college student?

 ### *The seriousness of this pandemic*
 I learn a lot about biology and micro-organisms on my own, and